Music Theory

 What's a Tetrad ?

 A basic chord is built with three notes this is what we call "triad chords" or "triads".
-Tetrad chords aka "four note-chords" are simply chords containing four notes, “tetra“ is a Greek root meaning four.
-This means that tetrads are triads with an additional note which can be a major seventh (7) or a minor seventh (b7).
+Tetrad chords aka "four note-chords" or "seventh chords" are simply chords containing four notes, “tetra“ is a Greek root meaning four.
+Tetrads can be seen as triads with an additional note which can be a major seventh (7) or a minor seventh (b7).

 -